great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 This partitioning affords a rich set of filtering capabilities ranging from specifying the exact values of the file name structure's components to allowing Python functions for implementing custom criteria.

-Finally, once you have configured all the `Data Connectors` to satisfy your requirements, save the enclosing `Datasource` into your `DataContext` using
+Finally, once your `Data Connector` configuration satisfies your requirements, save the enclosing `Datasource` into your `DataContext` using

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/files/yaml_example_gradual.py#L125
 ```